 This family-friendly destination has something for everyone.
 There’s the beautiful Maine coast for the water lovers, where you can enjoy the view, go for a swim, or rent a kayak and create your own personal adventure.
 You can also head into Acadia National Park where early risers can catch the sun coming up along the rocky shoreline and spend the day exploring the many hiking trails found throughout the park.

-New Hampshire has the shortest coastline of any state at only 18 miles, but there’s plenty to see and do along that short distance.
+At just 13 miles, New Hampshire has the shortest coastline of any state, but there’s plenty to see and do along that short distance.
 There’s Wallis Sands State Park where families with little ones can play in the sand or grab a bite to eat in the snack shack.
 For more adventure, head to Hampton Beach and wander the boardwalk.
 And don’t miss 135-acre Odiorne Point State Park.
 The New Hampshire coast might be small, but what it lacks in size it makes up for in fun.

 You’ll find Provincetown way out on the tip of Cape Cod, making the meandering drive that leads to this destination half the fun.
 Stop along the way at one of the many beaches to dip your toes in the water or grab a little something to nibble on for the rest of your trip.

-This bustling town has something for everyone, including an active nightlife that you won’t find in most seaside towns.
-Miles of picturesque beaches, galleries featuring local talent, and restaurants where you can lounge away the day enjoying fresh seafood make Provincetown a great coastal destination.
+This busy town has something for everyone, including an active nightlife that you won’t find in most seaside towns.
+Miles of picturesque beaches, galleries featuring local talent and restaurants where you can lounge away the day enjoying fresh seafood, make Provincetown a great coastal destination.

 Martha’s Vineyard, Mass.